+where $\twist$ is a Fourier--Mukai twist-like functor over a noncommutative one-dimensional scheme.
+We do not give the details here, as a more general treatment is given in \cite{DW4}.

-We remark that the proof of \ref{mut functor thm intro} does not need or refer to properties of the generic hyperplane section, so there is a good chance that in future we will be able to remove the assumption that $X$ has only Gorenstein terminal singularities, see \ref{B2}.
-The first part of the theorem allows us later to give a lower bound on the number of minimal models, and the last part of the theorem asserts that the dichotomy in the geometry between whether the curve $C_i$ flops is precisely mirrored by a dichotomy for the mutation functor.
-The details of the twist functor $\twist$ are left to \S\ref{NC twists section}, but we remark that the base of this twist is a noncommutative ring supported precisely on the one-dimensional contracted locus.
-This suggests that this twist, and many other noncommutative enhancements of schemes and moduli, should play a larger role in future.
+We also remark that the proof of \ref{mut functor thm intro} does not need or refer to properties of the generic hyperplane section, so there is a good chance that in future we will be able to remove the assumption that $X$ has only Gorenstein terminal singularities, see \ref{B2}.

 However, of the results in \ref{mut functor thm intro}, it is part two that is the key, since it allows us to iterate.
-First, \ref{mut functor thm intro}\eqref{mut thm 2 intro} allows us to immediately read off the dual graph of the flop without explicitly calculating it in coordinates, since the dual graph can be read off the mutated quiver.
+First, \ref{mut functor thm intro}\eqref{mut thm 2 intro} allows us to immediately read off the dual graph of the flop without explicitly calculating it in coordinates, since the dual graph can be read off from the mutated quiver.
 Second, and most importantly, combining \ref{mut functor thm intro}\eqref{mut thm 2 intro} with \ref{contraction thm intro} (applied to $\upnu_i\Lambda$) allows us to detect which curves are contractible {\em after the flop} by inspecting factor algebras of the form $\upnu_i\Lambda/\upnu_i\Lambda(1-e)\upnu_i\Lambda$.
 There is no way of seeing this information on the original algebra $\Lambda$, which is one of the main reasons why fixing $\Lambda$ and changing the stability there does not lend itself easily to iterations.
-Hence we do not change GIT stability, we instead change the algebra by plugging $\upnu_i\Lambda$ back in as the new input, and continue the program in an algorithmic way.
+Hence we do not change GIT stability, we instead change the algebra by plugging $\upnu_i\Lambda$ back in as the new input, and continue the programme in an algorithmic way.
 This is summarised in Figure~\ref{Fig2}.